 The 2023 Louisville Slugger Atlas is a single-piece bat that uses unique variable wall thickness to lower swing weight and improve performance along the length of the barrel.
 Although Slugger does not, we consider this the new and ‘improved’ Solo series from Slugger.
 It is another in a long list of bats trying to capture the hype train created by the resurrection of the Voodoo One series in DeMarini.
-The Atlas performs great in BBCOR.
-In USSSA, it’s hard to love, and in USA, it’s probably the best drop 12 on the market.
+The Atlas performs great in BBCOR, despite some early reports on durability issues–the jury is still out here.
+In USSSA, it’s hard to love, and in the USA, it’s probably the best drop 12 on the market.

 We like the Atlas in BBCOR for smaller players that want a light swing weight or the bigger hitter that wants a wood-like feel in a lightweight swinging alloy bat.
 In USSSA, few gravitate towards a single-piece alloy and like it as much as two-piece composites.
 USA bats in the drop 12 space are hard to come by, so if you are in that market and have $250 to spend, then the USA 2023 Atlast might be your ticket.

 Generally, we like the BBCOR for its light swing and good-sized barrel for a single-piece alloy.
 It feels good, too.
 USSSA bat leaves a lot to be desired.
 In USA it’s excellent if you need a very light swinging bat with a long length.